rounakbanik/devdesk/README.md

 <p>This project is open sourced.
 Feel free to fork the repository and customize it according to your needs.
 I am
 also currently accepting pull requests that revamp the design of the app and add new functionality and features.
-Also, if you experience any bugs, errors or difficulties using the app, feel free to contact me on <a href="https://www.facebook.com/rounak.banik">Facebook</a> or mail you suggestions to <a href="mailto:rounakbanik@gmail.com">rounakbanik@gmail.com</a></p>
+Also, if you experience any bugs, errors or difficulties using the app, feel free to contact me on <a href="https://www.facebook.com/rounak.banik">Facebook</a> or mail your suggestions to <a href="mailto:rounakbanik@gmail.com">rounakbanik@gmail.com</a></p>

 <h2>Features</h2>